 The In-memory database, also known as a Main-memory database.
 (IMDB or MMDB).

-As a Database Architecture, I like this topic and implementation in which data reside in a main memory area.
+As a Database Architecture, I like this topic and implementation in which data reside in the main memory area.

 What is In-memory database?

-In-memory database is a one kind of database whose data is stored in main memory for faster response and quick retrieval.
-This all data are loaded into system memory in a compressed form.
+In-memory database is one kind of database whose data stored in main memory for faster response and quick retrieval.
+The data loads into system memory in a compressed form.

 Why not RDBMS Database Caching?

-If a system or main memory crash, what happened?
+If a system or main memory crash, what will happen?

-Once device power switched off, all stored information is also removed so we can say IMDB not support “durability” of the ACID property.
+Once power switch off for device, all stored information is also removed so we can say IMDB not support “durability” of the ACID property.

-Most of the IMDB systems offer features like to take snapshots periodically and written to non-volatile media.
+Most of the IMDB systems offer features like to take snapshots periodically and write to non-volatile media.
 If system crash or fail, database Rollback to last completed transaction.